kingjr/decod_unseen_maintenance/README.md

 This repository stores all scripts to analyze MEG data from the eponymous manuscript, by Jean-Remi King, Niccolo Pescetelli & Stanislas Dehaene.

-The corresponding manuscript has been submitted and is currently not peer-reviewed.
-The pdf can be downloaded from BioarXiv.
+The corresponding manuscript has been submitted and **is currently not peer-reviewed**.
+The preprint pdf can be downloaded from [BioArXiv](http://biorxiv.org/content/early/2016/02/18/040030).

 Highlights
 ==========